phuongwj/my-notes/ccp-module/day-3.md

 | AZ           | Logical group of 1+ data centers, isolated but connected  | us-east-1a, us-east-1b
 | Data Center  | Physical building with servers, networking, storage       | Actual building in a city

+A Subnet is associated with an Availability Zone.

+You never choose the AZ when launching resources.
+You choose the Subnet which is associated to the AZ.